semiologic/sem-seo/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 2.1.1 =

+- Remove author link code with support now in semiologic-reloaded theme

 = 2.1 =